 The blood vessel is an innocent bystander and it develops disease in response to the assault from the response to gluten.
 Some doctors believe that gluten may be a trigger.

 Some doctors support the use of plant based diets, exercise, mind-body approaches like meditation as stress management as well as group support.

 Sadly, some endorse the Dean Ornish approach which is a low fat, vegetable based approach.
-I like the vegetable use but I believe that eating good fats from pasture raised animals as well as the meat from these animals is critical for good health.
+I like a plant based diet, but I believe that eating good fats from pasture raised animals as well as the meat from these animals is also critical for good health.